hituro/hituro-makes-macros/storylets/TUTORIAL.md

 <</nobr>>
 ```

+This passage is our hub, and you should set it as the starting point for the story (using the "Start Story Here" button).
+This code does the following:

+1. Displays the current season as a title, with the current year in parenthesis. `$season` on it's own shows the current name of the season, while `$season.count` shows how many times around the sequence the game has gone.
+2. Calls the javascript function `MQBN.getStorylets()` to get a list of available storylets and assigns them to the temporary variable `_events`.
+Calling `MQBN.getStorylets()` with no arguments gets as many storylets as are currently available.
+3. Uses a `<<for>>` macro to display a list of the available storylets, using a `<<storyletlink>>` macro to make a clickable link to each one.
-This passage is our hub.
-It gets available storylets using `MQBN.getStorylets()` and then displays them in a list using `<<storyletlink>>`.
-If no activities are available, it allows you to just advance to the next season.
-If you test the game now you will be able to move from season to season, watching the season and year counter (which we access with `MQBN.sequenceCount()`) changing.
+4. If no storylets are available (`_events.length` equals 0), it tells you that no activities are available, and gives you a link to advance to the next season.
+That link uses `<<sequenceadvance>>` to move `$season` on to its necxt value.

+If you test the game now you will be able to move from season to season, watching the season and year counter changing, but no actual activities are available yet (because we have not added any storylets).

 ---
 ## Add Storylets

-To begin with, we will create some storylets for the seasonal activites we can engage with on the farm.
-Add the following to **StoryInit**
+Your story currently doesn't have any storylets, so the list of season activities is always blank, so lets create some storylets for the seasonal activites we can engage with on the farm.
+Add the following to the **StoryInit** passage:

 ```html
 <<set setup.storylets = [